openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.13
+- Integrated exchange (beta)
+- Rebranding of Darkcoin to Dash
+- UI tweaks

 New in version 1.5.12
 - Click on any addresses to edit the label or copy it
 - Dedicated copy address button in the receive screen